sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Unreadable Moves

-Also at 3rd level, you can use a bonus action to make a Deception check opposed by the Insight check of a creature you can see that isnít incapacitated.
+Also at 3rd level, you can use a bonus action to make a Deception check opposed by the Insight check of a creature you can see that isn√≠t incapacitated.
 On a success,

-for the next minute you can use Sneak Attack against the creature even if you donít have advantage, though not if you have disadvantage.
+for the next minute you can use Sneak Attack against the creature even if you don√≠t have advantage, though not if you have disadvantage.
 This effect ends early if you use Unreadable Moves against a different creature.

 #### Unflappable Mind